- College of Osteopathic Medicine

 - Have sufficient numbers of older patients, so that they can and are willing to submit cases for review.

-- Are willing to participate in all 12 sessions and in brief evaluation activities
+- Are willing to commit to participating in 12 sessions and in brief evaluation activities

 Every other Thursday, 12-1:00 pm Central Time.
 Registration is required.